-Section 2.1 What are the drug payment stages for Western Health Advantage MyCare Plus members?
+Section 2.1 What are the drug payment stages for Western Health Advantage MyCare 10/0 (HMO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Western Health Advantage MyCare Plus.
-How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
-Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.
+There are four "drug payment stages" for your prescription drug coverage under Western Health Advantage MyCare 10/0 (HMO).
+How much you pay depends on what stage you are in when you get a prescription filled or refilled.
+Details of each stage are in Sections 4 through 7 of this chapter.
+The stages are: